microsoft/DeepSpeed/docs/_tutorials/automatic-tensor-parallelism.md

 output = pipe('Input String')
 ```

-Previously, to run inference with only tensor parallelism for the models that we don't support kernels, you can pass an injection policy that shows the two specific linear layers on a Transformer Encoder/Decoder layer: 1) the attention output GeMM and 2) layer output GeMM.
-We need these parts of the layer to add the required all-reduce communication between GPUs to merge the partial results across model-parallel ranks.
-Below, we bring an example that shows how you can use deepspeed-inference with a T5 model:
+Previously, to run inference with only tensor parallelism for the models that don't have kernel injection support, you could pass an injection policy that showed the two specific linear layers on a Transformer Encoder/Decoder layer: 1) the attention output GeMM and 2) layer output GeMM.
+We needed these parts of the layer to add the required all-reduce communication between GPUs to merge the partial results across model-parallel ranks.
+Below, we show an example of this previous method:

 ```python
 # create the model